Ryanb021/reading-notes/201/Read09.md

 A click on a submit button (the default value) sends the form's data to the web page defined by the action attribute of the <form> element.
 A click on a reset button resets all the form widgets to their default value immediately.
 From a UX point of view, this is considered bad practice, so you should avoid using this type of button unless you really have a good reason to include one.
 A click on a button button does nothing!
 That sounds silly, but it's amazingly useful for building custom buttons — you can define their chosen functionality with JavaScript.

+## Events

+Events are actions or occurrences that happen in the system you are programming, which the system tells you about so your code can react to them.

+For example, if the user clicks a button on a webpage, you might want to react to that action by displaying an information box.
+In this article, we discuss some important concepts surrounding events, and look at how they work in browsers.

+## A series of fortunate events

+As mentioned above, events are actions or occurrences that happen in the system you are programming — the system produces (or "fires") a signal of some kind when an event occurs, and provides a mechanism by which an action can be automatically taken (that is, some code running) when the event occurs.
+Events are fired inside the browser window, and tend to be attached to a specific item that resides in it.
+This might be a single element, a set of elements, the HTML document loaded in the current tab, or the entire browser window.
+There are many different types of events that can occur.

+For example:

+-The user selects, clicks, or hovers the cursor over a certain element.

+-The user chooses a key on the keyboard.

+-The user resizes or closes the browser window.

+-A web page finishes loading.

+-A form is submitted.

+-A video is played, paused, or ends.

+-An error occurs.

+-You can gather from this (and from glancing at the MDN event reference) that there are a lot of events that can be fired.

+To react to an event, you attach an event handler to it.
+This is a block of code (usually a JavaScript function that you as a programmer create) that runs when the event fires.
+When such a block of code is defined to run in response to an event, we say we are registering an event handler.
+Note: Event handlers are sometimes called event listeners — they are pretty much interchangeable for our purposes, although strictly speaking, they work together.
+The listener listens out for the event happening, and the handler is the code that is run in response to it happening.
+[Source](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events)